fadialzammar/verilator-tutorials/intro/Introduction.md

 	vcd->dump(i);
 	i++;
 }

+dut->final();
 ```

 The fun part!
 This simulation is running until our `count` output hits `0xF`, or 15.
 Each clock cycle, the current cycle is printed to the console.

+The `dut->final()` command is ran at the end to run any SystemVerilog `final` blocks.
+Our counter module does not have any, so in this case it won't do anything meaningful.

 ### Cleanup